lsun11/AGNdisk_data_analysis/Data_Analysis_Code/README.md

 `clean_test.sh`: remove all the directories related to the tests and the files in them.
 `input_test.sh`: the input file for the tests.
 It's in the same format as input.sh.

-Moreover, the python plotting files can also be used separately.
+Moreover, the python plotting files can be used separately.
 Some exmaple commands are included in the header commends in each script.

     e.g. in plotting_1D_tave_vs_r.py
     #**Example command 1 (plotting Mdot vs r): python plotting_1D_tave_vs_r.py Wedge8 2000 3568 rhovr None None None True True False